 Best place for Bluebonnets in Dallas

-Patched of bluebonnets are easy to find in many parts of Texas, including Dallas.
+Patches of bluebonnets are easy to find in many parts of Texas, including Dallas.
 We even have a couple of small areas in our suburbs that have pretty blue blooms every spring.

 The Bluebonnet Trail has a lot of bluebonnets.
-This hiking trail in Plano extends over 10 miles, connects to High Point Athletic Fields, Jack Carter Park, Carpenter Park and Recreation Center, and Archgate Park.
+This hiking trail in Plano extends over 10 miles, and connects to High Point Athletic Fields, Jack Carter Park, Carpenter Park and Recreation Center, and Archgate Park.

 You can see bluebonnet patches at Arbor Hill in Plano and a big area of the median in Allen just outside Watterscreek is a popular spot for bluebonnet photos in Dallas.